Any sources of money that students have received which were not factored into their cost of attendance estimate.

 The year for which a student receives a specific type of financial aid.
 For federal aid, Award Years usually begin on July 1st end June 30th.

-The date that enrolment and payment details are locked for financial aid purposes.
+The date that enrollment and payment details are locked for financial aid purposes.

 A Consortium Agreement is an official agreement between two higher education institutions (a primary/"home" institution, and a secondary/"host" institution) to grant financial aid to a student concurrently attending both schools.